ardhi/bajo-web-restapi/README.md

 > <br />**Attention**: I do NOT accept any pull request at the moment, thanks!<br /><br />

-Rest API support in Web framework for [Bajo Framework](https://github.com/ardhi/bajo).
+Rest API support for [Bajo](https://github.com/ardhi/bajo)'s Web Framework'.

 ## Installation